 Adjudicators can make changes to a Determination to correct typographical errors (or errors of a similar nature).
 Parties may also suggest corrections to the Adjudicator.
 Corrections to Determinations must be made no later than seven days following the making of a Determination.

-If an Adjudicator corrects a Determination, the Adjudicator should upload the corrected version on the Documents screen of ODACC’s Custom System.
-For further information on the Documents screen, please refer to the following link: Supporting Documents.
+If an Adjudicator corrects a Determination, the Adjudicator should upload the corrected version on the Documents page of ODACC’s Custom System.
+For further information on the Documents page, please refer to the following link: Supporting Documents.

 The Adjudicator should also advise ODACC of the correction.
 ODACC will provide a certified copy of the corrected Determination within five days of the changes being made.